 Facilities Available at this Park

-- Clearwater/Azure Marine – There is a boat launch located at the end of Wells Gray Park Road, near the southern end of Clearwater Lake.
-Paved and gravel maintained.
+- Clearwater/Azure Marine: There is a boat launch located at the end of Wells Gray Park Road, near the southern end of Clearwater Lake.
+It is paved and gravel maintained.

-- Corridor Area – Boat launch is located at the end of Wells Gray Park Road, near southern end of Clearwater Lake.
+- Corridor Area: The boat launch is located at the end of Wells Gray Park Road, near the southern end of Clearwater Lake.

-- Mahood Lake – There is parking for approximately 40 vehicles in the picnic/day-use area.
-Campfires not permitted in the picnic area.
-Water is not provided in day-use area.
+- Mahood Lake: There is parking for approximately 40 vehicles in the picnic/day-use area.
+Campfires are not permitted in the picnic area.
+Water is not provided in theday-use area.

 Pit or Flush Toilets

 Clearwater Lake, Falls Creek, and Mahood Lake Frontcountry Campgrounds